Natural Bristle Makeup Brushes: Benefits & Care Guide

 Why Natural Bristles Stand Out

-The unique structure of natural hair bristles is what truly sets them apart.
+The unique structure of natural hair bristles truly sets them apart.
 Unlike their synthetic counterparts, natural fibers possess microscopic cuticles—tiny, overlapping scales that are adept at gripping and distributing powder pigments evenly.
 This characteristic allows natural brushes to pick up a significant amount of product, facilitating a smooth, diffused, and airbrushed finish that is often difficult to achieve with synthetic brushes.

 The porous nature of natural bristles means they hold onto powders exceptionally well, slowly releasing pigment as you blend.
 This allows for buildable coverage, preventing makeup from appearing patchy and ensuring a seamless transition of color, especially for eyeshadows, blush, bronzer, and setting powders.
-Moreover, many users find that natural brushes tend to improve over time, becoming even softer with consistent use and proper care.
+Many users find that natural brushes tend to improve over time, becoming even softer with consistent use and proper care.

 Ideal Applications